Dennis Stallings

-Dennis Stallings (born May 25, 1974) is an American former professional football linebacker.
-He was selected in the sixth round of the 1997 NFL draft with the 181st overall pick.
-He played for the Tennessee Oilers from 1997 to 1998, and spent the 1999 season on the injured reserve list.
+Dennis Stallings (born May 25, 1974) is an American former professional football player who was a linebacker in the National Football League (NFL).
+He played college football for the Illinois Fighting Illini and was selected in the sixth round of the 1997 NFL draft with the 181st overall pick.
+He played in the NFL for the Tennessee Oilers from 1997 to 1998, and spent the 1999 season on the injured reserve list.